codacy/docs/docs/release-notes/self-hosted/self-hosted-v2.2.1.md

 ## Tool versions

 This version of Codacy Self-hosted includes the tool versions below.
+The tools that were updated on this version are highlighted in bold:

 -   Ameba 0.13.1
 -   Bandit 1.6.2